gihanHsFulda/DistributedApp/README.md

 ## Overview

 This Spring Boot application, developed using the Spring Initializer with Maven, utilizes MySQL as its database.
-The purposes of this application
+The purpose of this application
 1. **Calculate BMI (Body Mass Index)**
 2. **Provide Apple music data via https://itunes.apple.com**